libxml-raku/LibXML-raku/doc/XPath/Context.md

     Registers variable lookup function `$prefix `.
 The registered function is executed by the XPath engine each time an XPath variable is evaluated.
 The callback function has two required arguments: `$data `, variable name, and variable ns-URI.

     The function must return one value: Bool, Str, Numeric, LibXML::Node (e.g. Document, Element, etc.), LibXML::Node::Set or LibXML::Node::List.
-For convenience, types: List, Seq and Slip can also be returned array references containing only [LibXML::Node ](LibXML::Node ) objects can be used instead of an [LibXML::NodeList ](LibXML::NodeList ).
+For convenience, types: List, Seq and Slip can also be returned array references containing only [LibXML::Node ](LibXML::Node ) objects can be used instead of an [LibXML::Node::Set ](LibXML::Node::Set ).

-    Any additional arguments are curried and passed to the callback function.
+    Any additional arguments are captured and passed to the callback function.
 For example:

         $xpc.registerVarLookupFunc(&my-callback, 'Xxx', :%vars);